huyle84/huyle84.github.io/tips.md

 -
 ---
 ## Web of Science
--Search for journal's impact at ơWeb of Scienceư(http://gots.uow.edu.au/gots/tutorial/web-of-science-advanced-search)
+-Search for journal's impact at [Web of Science](http://gots.uow.edu.au/gots/tutorial/web-of-science-advanced-search)